xijia-tao/MADDPG/README.md

 wrapper in the same time.
 * `ma_policy.py` implements the actor-critic algorithm for multi-agent settings, which is corresponding to the core of the paper.
+* `buffer.py` customizes the replay buffer for multi-agent interaction.
 * `main.py` implements a demo based on `Pong-Duel` environment from `ma-gym`
 * The rest files which are ended with `_test` suffix are unit tests, all based on the `unittest` module.